The Becraft Guide to How to Get a Green Card

 D. Receive Your Green Card

-If your application is approved, you will be issued a green card, which allows you to live and work in the U.S. as a permanent resident.
+If your application is approved, you will be issued a green card allowing you to live and work in the U.S. as a permanent resident.
 Your green card will initially be valid for 10 years (or two years for conditional residents like spouses of U.S. citizens).
-You must renew it before it expires.

 3. Special Considerations and Challenges